 What We’re Doing:

 - Strengthening agency coordination to reduce youth gang involvement.
-CCYJ has brought together schools, law enforcement, policymakers, social service providers, and other organizations to collect uniform data and develop an innovative, coordinated approach to address gang/group-involvement countywide.
+CCYJ brings together schools, law enforcement, policymakers, social service providers, and other organizations to form a Steering Committee that informs policy changes that impact gang/group involved youth, collects data, and develops an innovative, coordinated approach to address gang/group-involvement countywide.

 - Connecting gang/group-involved youth and young adults to needed support.
-Through a coordinated team of providers, LINC is intervening with these young people and reengaging them in secondary education, connecting them to counselling and treatment services, employment opportunities, and other services they need to succeed.
+Through a coordinated team of service providers, LINC is intervening with young people and reengaging them in secondary education; connecting them to counselling, treatment services, and employment opportunities; and reducing gang/group involvement by engaging them in mentorship and pro-social programs and other services they need to succeed.
 The multidisciplinary team model helps youth and young adults set and reach their educational, employment, and pro-social goals.
-CCYJ currently facilitates three multidisciplinary teams serving seven King County school districts.
-In 2017, we expanded into Seattle ensuring LINC is available as a resource throughout King County.
+CCYJ facilitates three multidisciplinary teams serving South Seattle and six South King County school districts: